Part 91 vs Part 135 — What the Difference Means for Your Flight

 Think of it as concentric circles of regulatory oversight:

-- Part 135 — charter, on-demand, and commuter operations (fewer than 30 seats).
+2. Part 135 — charter, on-demand, and commuter operations under 30 seats.
 Significantly elevated requirements.
-FAA-certificated operator with approved manuals and programs.
+FAA-certificated operator with approved manuals, programs, and ongoing surveillance.

 Why Charter Isn’t Airline Service — and That’s Fine